 - Cheaper models require easing off pedalling to change gears (including the Sturmey Archer 5 speed I have)

 A key tradeoff of IGH bikes is that there are less gears but they cover a wider range due to much greater steps between adjacent gears.
-While professional sports cyclists would see the loss of granular gear choice as a disadvantage, having fewer gears with greater spacing is a definite advantage for most transport cyclists.
+While professional sports cyclists would see the loss of granular gear choice as a disadvantage, having fewer gears with greater steps is a definite advantage for most transport cyclists.

 > Pure Cycles - Gears and Shifting 101: 3-Speed vs. 8-Speed